 With chapters such as “Celibacy in the City” and “Live from New York, It’s . . . a Jesuit!”, Martin continually demonstrates not only the essential role humor has played in developing his own spiritual life, but the important role it can—and should—play in developing ours as well.

-Jake Martin, SJ, is a Jesuit comedian and writer from Chicago.
+Jake Martin, SJ, author of What’s So Funny About Faith, is a Jesuit comedian and writer from Chicago.
 He is a regular contributor to America magazine and Busted Halo and recently performed a one-man show at the world-famous Edinburgh Fringe Festival.
-He lives in Berkeley, California, and has just completed his first year of Jesuit Theology Studies.